jiamingmao/data-analysis/Assignments/Homework.md

 Analyze real data using a method introduced in or relevant to the lecture.

 For sources of data, see [here](https://github.com/jiamingmao/data-analysis/tree/master/Materials/Data) and [here](https://jiamingmao.github.io/data-analysis/Resources/#miscellaneous).
 You are also encouraged to use the data you are using in your own research.

+You **must** include your code as well as your data with the report.

 ## Academic Integrity
 - You **must** reference any sources you used in your writing using proper citations (author, year, title, time accessed, URL)